bsandrow/urilib/README.rst

 fix that.

-Basic URIs can be broken down into 5 basic components: scheme, authority, path, query, fragment.
+Basic URIs can be broken down into 5 basic components: scheme, authority, path, query, and fragment.
 The URI parsing is kept to basics, with specific parsing for handling URI schemes that need special handling to make them work right (i.e. multiple params are implemented as name.1, name.2, etc. in magnet URIs).

 Usage
 -----